 You only pay if an item sells

 To sell on the site, there are no membership costs, and unlike Google Shopping, which operates on a pay-per-click basis, Google Shopping Actions sellers only pay when a product sells.

 The commission rates for Google Shopping Actions range from 5% to 15%, with an average of 12%.

 Google is not a direct retailer, unlike Walmart and Amazon, which compete with third-party sellers on their separate platforms.
 Because Google isn’t selling things on the marketplace, sellers who use Google Shopping Actions won’t be competing with the search giant.

 First, before you can sell your items, you must first guarantee that your company fits the participation requirements.

 Here’s everything you’ll need to get started:

-- Product information must include product images, a product identifier such as GTIN, UPC, EAN, JAN or ISBN.
+- Product information must include product images, and a product identifier such as GTIN, UPC, EAN, JAN, or ISBN.

 - Business information includes address, EIN, and customer service contact.

-- Branding must contain hex code for your storefront color, and a logo.
-A logo in PNG or SVG format, 5MB maximum size with 768 x 768 pixels, and also the transparent background outside of the circle.
+- Branding must contain a hex code for your storefront color and a logo that you can buy from the logo for sale.
+A logo in PNG or SVG format, 5MB maximum size with 768 x 768 pixels, and also a transparent background outside of the circle.